top of page

 Results were steady.
 Tablets were being lowered.
 And the physical signs of cancer were fading with each visit – and with them, the number of appointments I had to attend.

-But my battle wasn’t just about maintaining good blood counts – it was also about fixing my mental health.
+But my battle wasn’t just about maintaining good blood counts, it was also about fixing my mental health.

 I’d been referred for assessment not long after returning home, and just before December the outcome was decided: post-traumatic stress.

-Seriously?
-I could’ve told them that without a psychology degree.
 Still, with a formal diagnosis, now all I had to do was wait for an appointment with the oncology psychologist.

 Until that time came, I found that my fear of relapse was slowly easing with every boringly positive check-up.
 My strength was creeping back, bit by bit.
 My hair was growing as fiery as ever, despite everyone saying it would change.
 And the wedding?
 It was now only four months away.